Do Go On - Do Go On Presents: Arty Facts - The Keith Haring Mural

 Let's get the mural back to its former glory.

-So she was very supportive of us
+So she was very supportive of us and we basically were following their advice.

-They were firmly of the opinion that it should be repainted in a very empathetic way,
+They were firmly of the opinion that it should be repainted in a very empathetic way.

-taking into consideration the breast strokes, this kind of thing.
+taking into consideration the breast strokes, this kind of thing,

-Just as had been done in Pisa in Italy and other places with Keith Haring's murals throughout the world and we wanted to give back the intent of the message that
+just as had been done in Pisa in Italy and other places

-dancing figures and this giant computer worm forecasting the doom of the
+and this giant computer worm forecasting the doom of the future of the computer world.

 I don't actually.

-I've been seeing his very distinctive style on a lot of clothing and merch,
+I've been seeing his very distinctive style on a lot of clothing and merch, especially very

-especially very recently.
+recently.

-I don't know a lot, actually.
+But no, I don't know a lot actually.

 I assumed he was a tote bag brand.

-Well, let me tell you about him.
+Well let me tell you about him.

-After high school, he dropped out of the Ivy School of Professional Art in Pittsburgh
+After high school he dropped out of the Ivy School of Professional Art in Pittsburgh

-That's smart.
-They've taken the league out.
+Taking the league out.

 Yeah.